openhive-network/hive/doc/mira-tuning.md

 # Phase 3: Applying performance recommendations

-If you want to apply the same options to all databases, you would just change the `base` setting as this is applied to every database within a MIRA enabled `steemd` node.
+If you want to apply the same options to all databases, you would just change the `base` setting as this is applied to every database within a MIRA enabled `hived` node.

 You may notice that you will get different recommendations for different objects.
 In MIRA's implementation, each object is its own RocksDB database.
 How do we implement different options for different databases?